 Some projects I'm working on & think are beautiful/cool!

-The evolutionary can be a source of confounding correlations between species, but it can also serve as a scaffold to infer when & where important traits arose, thereby organizing how we understand biological systems.
+The evolutionary tree, or phylogeny, can be a source of confounding correlations between species, but it can also serve as a scaffold to infer when & where important traits arose, thereby organizing how we understand biological systems.

 How can we use this tree to simplify our analyses of communities, from tropical bird communities facing deforestation or viral communities infecting mammals, or bacterial communities called microbiomes?

 Every branch in the tree separates our community into two groups: those below the branch, and those above the branch.
 By constructing variables that contrast these two groups of species, we can find the edges with the most-different species.
-Cutting the tree's branches simplifies large communities by summarizing them in terms of a few lineages instead of thousands of species.
+I developed a machine learning algorithm - phylofactorization - that uses the evolutionary tree to make a change-of-variables that corresponds to cutting the tree's branches.
+This simplifies large communities by summarizing what's going on in terms of a few lineages capturing the most variance.

-These inferences on the tree of life motivate further studies of microbial physiology and genome biology to understand what evolutionary event happened along the edges we found.
+These inferences on the tree of life point to lineages that might have traits underlying their role in disease or ecosystem function.
+Consequently, phylofactorization is an algorithm that catalyzes data to insights, motivating further studies of microbial physiology and genome biology to understand what evolutionary event happened along the edges we found.

 All pathogens come from somewhere.
 From coronaviruses in bats, influenzas in swine and birds, Lyme disease in rodents & ticks, malaria in primates & mosquitoes, and Ebola in reservoirs we're currently unsure of, pathogens that are novel to humans have age-old relationships with other animals.